-Following the peer review documents, the OECD released a schedule covering Stage 1 of the peer review process on Action 14 where it catalogued the assessed jurisdictions into nine batches for review.
-The peer review reports of the first six jurisdictions were released on 26 September 2017.
-Taxpayers were invited to complete a questionnaire and submit their input related to their experiences in the noted seven jurisdictions included in the second batch on 30 January 2017.
-On 15 December 2017, the OECD released the second batch of peer review reports together with the optional reports on the adoption of best practices.
+Following the peer review documents, the OECD released a schedule covering Stage 1 of the peer review process on Action 14 where it catalogued the assessed jurisdictions into ten batches for review.3 The peer review reports of the first six jurisdictions (Belgium, Canada, the Netherlands, Switzerland, the United Kingdom and the United States) were released on 26 September 2017,4 while the peer review reports of the next seven jurisdictions (Austria, France, Germany, Italy, Liechtenstein, Luxembourg and Sweden) were released on 15 December 2017.5 Taxpayers were invited to complete a questionnaire and submit their input related to their experiences in the noted eight jurisdictions included in the fourth batch (Australia, Ireland, Israel, Japan, Malta, Mexico, New Zealand and Portugal) by 22 December 2017.6 On 12 March 2018, the OECD released the third batch of peer review reports together with the optional reports on the adoption of best practices.
+On the same day, the OECD invited taxpayers to submit their input related to their experiences in the fifth batch of jurisdictions (Estonia, Greece, Hungary, Iceland, Romania, Slovak Republic, Slovenia and Turkey) via an electronic questionnaire.
+The submission will be closed on 9 April 2018.

-Minimum Standards peer review reports
+Minimum standard peer review reports

-The second batch of peer review reports relate to Action 14 Minimum Standards implementation by Austria, France, Germany, Italy, Liechtenstein, Luxembourg and Sweden.
+The third batch of peer review reports relates to Action 14 minimum standard implementation by the eight jurisdictions listed in the executive summary.
 The reports are divided into four parts, namely: (i) preventing disputes; (ii) availability and access to MAP; (iii) resolution of MAP cases; and (iv) implementation of MAP agreements.
-Each of these parts addresses a different component of the Minimum Standards.
+Each of these parts addresses a different component of the minimum standard.

-The seven reports include over 170 recommendations relating to the Minimum Standards.
-In general, the performance of the relevant countries with regards to MAP has been scored as satisfactory in their respective reports.
-Overall, the assessed jurisdictions meet most of the elements of the Action 14 Minimum Standards.
-The majority of the countries assessed have mechanisms to prevent disputes from arising, and when disputes occur, they have MAP available and accessible in the situations required by the Minimum Standards.
-Also, regarding application and time, the function of the competent authorities, in the view of the peer review, is adequate and pragmatic, and MAP agreements reached so far have been implemented on time.
-Main areas identified as requiring improvement concern the observance of the average period of 24 months for the resolution of MAP cases, the accessibility, and understanding of the MAP guidance, as well as the alignment of the tax treaties' MAP provisions with the Action 14 Minimum Standards.
+The eight reports include over 215 recommendations relating to the minimum standard.
+In general, the performance of the relevant countries with regards to MAP has been scored as satisfactory in their respective reports, and overall, the assessed jurisdictions meet most of the elements of the Action 14 minimum standard.
+The majority of the countries assessed have mechanisms to prevent disputes from arising, and when disputes occur, they have MAP available and accessible in the situations required by the minimum standard.
+Additionally, regarding application and time, the function of the competent authorities, in the view of the peer review, is adequate and pragmatic, and MAP agreements reached so far have been implemented on time.
+Main areas identified as requiring improvement concern the observance of the average period of 24 months for the resolution of MAP cases, the accessibility, and understanding of the MAP guidance, as well as the alignment of the tax treaties' MAP provisions with the Action 14 minimum standard.